GraemeClarke/CSC_475_Visualizer/README.md

 ## How to run:
 Download project .zip to run on macOS, Windows (Untested), or Linux (Untested).

-For quick-launch/viewing, run "cube.space (demo version)" or "cube.space (mic version)".
+For quick-launch/viewing, run "cube.space (demo version)".

+For experimental/untested mic-input-based version, run "cube.space (mic version)".

 The "demo version" contains a pre-selected list of songs, and the "mic version" uses built-in microphone input to create visualizations.